-When starting a private label there are many things that need to be considered.
+When starting a private label coffee business there are many things that need to be considered.
 For the purpose of this post, I will identify a few items to help get you started and on the path.
 For the tldr crowd, see the bullet list below.

 Private Label Coffee In a Nutshell